 Skip to content

 Safety tips are pieces of advice that people are given to keep themselves safe from potential harm.
-They include things like: always walking with someone else, not being alone at night, not wearing revealing clothing, taking a self-defence class, and not wearing your hair in a ponytail, to name a few.
+They include things like: always walking with someone else, not being alone at night, not wearing revealing clothing, taking a self-defense class, and not wearing your hair in a ponytail, to name a few.
 These tips often come from a well-intentioned place; they are given in the hopes of protecting people.
 However, safety tips often come with unintended, harmful impacts because they inadvertently adhere to myths about how and why sexual assault happens.

 Safety tips inadvertently misidentify the cause of sexual assault as being something that the person who experienced the sexual assault did or did not do.
 This unintentionally puts the responsibility for the sexual assault on the person who experienced it, instead of on the person who did it.
 In this way, safety tips contribute to an environment in which sexual assault is allowed to happen because the people causing this harm are not held responsible.
 In reality, the only person responsible for a sexual assault happening is the person who forced sexual contact on someone who didn’t want it to happen; there is nothing that anyone can ever do to “ask for it”.
 This focus on the survivor’s actions is also known as victim blaming.